mxmoss/pnsqc2021/index.md

 Now, let's make a branch for you to work on

-    git checkout -b my-feat1
+    git checkout -b myfeat1

-Create the file "learnings.txt".
+Create the file "myfeature.txt".
 Depending on your operating system there are different ways to edit a text file.
 Here are a couple examples:
 ### Windows:

-    notepad learnings.txt
+    notepad myfeature.txt
 ### Linux:

-    vim learnings.txt
+    vim myfeature.txt
 or

-    nano learnings.txt
+    nano myfeature.txt
 ### MacOS:

-    vim learnings.txt
+    vim myfeature.txt
-Add the following text, and then enter your own answers to the questions.
+Type in some text.
+For example, you can add your name and answer these questions:
 - What did I learn from the workshop?
 - Did I have any un-met expectations?